Back to Living Real Change

 As healthcare providers try to curb the opioid epidemic, doctors are more conservative in prescribing these drugs.

-Patients recovering from accidents or surgeries may be given exercise regimens, physical therapy, or less powerful medications.
+Patients recovering from accidents or surgeries may be given exercise regimens, physical therapy, or less potent medications.
 That’s because opioids and their cousins, opiates, are helpful for acute pain, but they are dangerous in managing long-term conditions.

 “For chronic pain without anatomic or physiologic cause, the literatures do not support the ongoing use of them,” says Thomas Xu, M.D., a Piedmont physiatrist.
 Physiatrists are doctors with special training in treating pain and managing movement.